model-checking/kani/rfc/src/rfcs/0001-mir-linker.md

 ### Alternatives

 The other options explored were:
-1. Pre-compile the standard library and ship the generated `*symtab.json` files.
+1. Pre-compile the standard library, and the kani library, and ship the generated `*symtab.json` files.
-2. Pre-compile the standard library, convert them to `goto-programs` (via `symtab2gb`) and link them into one single `goto-program` model.
+2. Pre-compile the standard library, and the kani library, convert the standard library and dependencies to goto-program (via`symtab2gb`) and link them into one single goto-program.
   Ship the generated model.

+Both would still require shipping the compiler metadata (via `rlib` or `rmeta`) for the kani library, its dependencies, and `kani_macro.so`.

 Both alternatives are very similar.
 They only differ on the artifact that would be shipped.
 They require generating and shipping a custom `sysroot`;